rgiordan/zaminfluence/zaminfluence/R/README.md

 ### APIP
 The APIP for a particular change, which contains
 - `n`: The number of points to remove
 - `prop`: The proportion of points to remove
 - `inds`: The indices (in the original data order) of the data dropped in the corresponding Approximate Maximally Influential Set (AMIS).

+# Extending `zaminfluence`

+Currently, we have implemented OLS and IV regression.
+In order to use `zaminfluence` for your own models, you need only to provide your own instances of the `ModelFit` and `ModelGrads` classes, as instantiated by the corresponding S3 functions `ModelGrads` and `ModelFit`.
+We recommend using automatic differentiation in Python together with a wrapper in `reticulate` that translates your results into valid `ModelGrads` and `ModelFit` objects.